What are Neutrophilic Granulocytes?

 The role of neutrophils in the body

-The biological job of neutrophils is to hunt and destroy invading microorganisms, particularly bacteria and fungi.
-They are highly mobile and are usually the first cells to arrive at a site of infection or injury.
+The job of neutrophils is to search for and destroy invading microorganisms, particularly bacteria and fungi.
 Once there, they engulf pathogens or release specialized enzymes to neutralize the threat.
 We need these cells to be plentiful and active to handle daily environmental challenges, but they must also stand down once the threat is neutralized to prevent tissue damage.

 Why test neutrophils?